tkharode197-ai/Analysis_with_Python/README.md

 Analyzing sentiment based on the platform.
 Checking the count of different languages used.
 Visualizing potential outliers in 'Likes' based on 'Topic'.
+# Web_Scraping
+This notebook extracts product details, specifically customer reviews (including names, star ratings, comments, likes, and dislikes), for a jacket from Flipkart using web scraping with the requests and BeautifulSoup libraries.
+The extracted data is then organized into a pandas DataFrame and displayed.